The information in this article applies to:

-- From a standard Full Camera, we will select our Adjust Material Definition tool and click on the surface of the water.
+- From a standard Full Camera , select the Adjust Material Definition tool and click on the surface of the water.

-- In the Define Material dialog's General tab we will select the color for our material, in this case a light blue.
+- In the Define Material dialog's General panel select the color for the material, in this case a light blue.

-- Under the Texture tab make sure to clear any reference to a texture file.
+- On the Texture tab make sure to clear any reference to a texture file.

-- Under the Properties tab the Material Class is Transparent and the Index of Refraction is set to Water(1.33).
+- On the Properties panel the Material Class is Transparent is set to Water(1.33).

-- Here we will check Use Bump Map in Ray Trace Views and then click Browse to find our bump map.
+- Check Use Bump Map in Ray Trace Views and then click Browse to find our bump map.

 >> Click HERE if you would like to download the bump map used in this article.